Welcome to part three of our series on ketosis!

 Here’s a good calculator for figuring out your macros.
 Once you have your numbers, you’re ready to begin your keto journey.

-One thing to keep in mind: you want a minimum of 0.5 grams of protein per pound that you weigh (0.5g/lb protein), to prevent muscle loss .
+One thing to keep in mind: you want moderate protein intake, with a minimum of 0.5 grams of protein per pound that you weigh (0.5g/lb protein), to prevent muscle loss .
 A 200-lb person would want 100 grams of protein a day, for example.
-If you’re working out and want to put on muscle, go for closer to 0.8g/lb bodyweight (e.g. 160 grams for a 200-lb person) .
+If you’re working out and want to put on muscle, go for a high-protein version of keto that's closer to 0.8g/lb bodyweight (e.g. 160 grams of protein for a 200-lb person) .
 You can tweak your macros accordingly.
 Stick to around 0.8g/lb – higher protein than that may take you out of keto.

 Step 2: Start eating keto

 Break out your favorite high-fat, low-carb foods.
-You still want to follow principles of good nutrition: mostly whole foods, plenty of veggies, healthy fats, and protein from well-raised or wild-caught animals.
+You still want to follow principles of good nutrition: mostly whole foods, plenty of veggies and leafy greens, healthy fats (including saturated fat), and protein from well-raised or wild-caught animals.
+You can also use non-glycemic sweeteners like stevia.
 But you have a lot of tasty options on the menu:

 Healthy fats (5-8 servings a day)